cockroachdb/docs/v1.1/build-a-clojure-app-with-cockroachdb.md

 twitter: true
 ---

 This tutorial shows you how build a simple Clojure application with CockroachDB using [leiningen](https://leiningen.org/) and a PostgreSQL-compatible driver.

-We've tested and can recommend the [Clojure java.jdbc driver](http://clojure-doc.org/articles/ecosystem/java_jdbc/home.html) in conjunction with the [PostgreSQL JDBC driver](https://jdbc.postgresql.org/), so that driver is featured here.
+We have tested the [Clojure java.jdbc driver](http://clojure-doc.org/articles/ecosystem/java_jdbc/home.html) in conjunction with the [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) enough to claim **beta-level** support, so that combination is featured here.
+If you encounter problems, please [open an issue](https://github.com/cockroachdb/cockroach/issues/new) with details to help us make progress toward full support.

 <div id="toc"></div>